uretgec/awesome-web-online-tools/README.md

 - [hexatar.com](http://www.hexatar.com/) - Create your own unique scalable vector avatar or cartoon profile picture in easy steps.
 Save it in vector PDF/SVG or high resolution PNG file for free.
 - [getavataaars.com](https://getavataaars.com/) - A free online avatar generator for anyone to make their beautiful personal avatar easily!
 - [habox.org](http://labs.habox.org/generator-avatar) - A free online avatar generator.

+### Online Sketch
+- [sketch.io](https://sketch.io/sketchpad/) - Free online drawing application for all ages.
+Create digital artwork to share online and export to popular image formats JPEG, PNG, SVG, and PDF.
+(Best)
+- [pixilart.com](https://www.pixilart.com/draw) - free online pixel drawing tool - This drawing tool allows you to make pixel art, game sprites and animated GIFs online for free.
+- [awwapp.com](https://awwapp.com) - A collaborative online whiteboard for business and education.
+Be more productive - have your ideas, sketches, and concepts on any device, anytime, anywhere.
+- [kleki.com](http://kleki.com/) - Kleki is a modern painting and image editing tool for your browser.
+No plug-ins required.
+- [vectr.com](https://vectr.com/new) - free graphics software used to create vector graphics easily and intuitively.

 ## License
 No License.